Australian High Commission

 Notarial Services

-limited range of notarial services can be provided by the Australian High Commission in Vanuatu.
+A limited range of notarial services can be provided by the Australian High Commission in Vanuatu.
 These services are for Australian documents, or foreign documents intended for use in Australia.
 The Australian High Commission in Port Vila provides notarial services to members of the public in Vanuatu.

 It is your responsibility to ensure you present the correct forms and documents and provide correct instructions for the notarial service you require, including advising which identification documents you need to present, and the category of officer required to perform the service.
 If you are unsure, consider seeking legal advice.
 Neither the Australian Government nor the Australian High Commission in Vanuatu can guarantee the legal efficacy of the document or the accuracy of its contents.